 Estimated Burden Statement: Public reporting burden for this form is estimated to average 100 hours per response including time for reviewing instructions, gathering and maintaining data, and completing and reviewing the form.
 Direct comments regarding this burden estimate or any aspect of this form to the Office of Planning and Performance Management.
 U.S. Dept. of the Interior, 1849 C. Street, NW, Washington, DC.

-Brown Beret Headquarters Name of Property Los Angeles, CA County and State
+Los Angeles, CA County and State

 Location Map